cloudmailin/docs.cloudmailin.com/content/http_post_formats/json_normalized.md

 ---
-title: JSON Hash Format
+title: Normalised JSON Hash Format
 ---

-# JSON Hash Email Message Format
+# Normalised JSON Hash Email Message Format

 The JSON and multipart formats are incredibly similar.
 It's only the transport method that differs.
+The normalised version just makes some small adjustments for consistency, for example, within the normalised version the headers are all lowercase with underscores.

 The format consists of four main elements, `envelope`, `headers`, `body` and `attachments`.
 The `body` consists of two parameters `plain` and `html`.

 | parameter     | details                 | description                                                                                 |
 |---------------|-------------------------|---------------------------------------------------------------------------------------------|